 John Leahy, in retirement since early 2018, is an aviation legend and seen as the ultimate aircraft salesman.

 He was tasked with prying open the US market for Airbus, which was entirely locked out of it at the time, and Leahy delivered.
-In 1994, he moved to Airbus’ Toulouse headquarters in Toulouse, France, and as CCO the charismatic head of the Airbus sales force.
+In 1994, he moved to Airbus’ Toulouse headquarters and became the charismatic head of the Airbus sales force.

 The A380, the world’s biggest passenger aircraft, was a model particularly close to Leahy’s heart.
 He even postponed his retirement, planned for the end of 2017, to personally secure a crucial follow-up order with Emirates and thus the ongoing production of the A380.